Missouri Criminal Court Records

 Understanding the Missouri Criminal Court System

 The Missouri court system is made up of three levels of the court known as the Supreme Court of Missouri, the Missouri Court of Appeals, and the Local Courts.
-The Local court is also known as the trial court, which is popularly called Circuit Courts, while the Missouri Court of Appeals serves as the state's intermediate appellate court.
+The Local court is also known as the trial court, which is popularly called Circuit Courts, while the Missouri Court of Appeals serves as the state’s intermediate appellate court.
+Each court has a unique judicial function and is tasked with hearing felonies, misdemeanors or infractions depending on their jurisdiction.

 Supreme Court of Missouri

 The court has the sole legal power to hear appeal cases on death penalties as well as other civil affairs of the state.
 It also has the discretion to choose appeal cases to hear according to its level of importance.
-The Supreme court makes decisions on accepted cases after listening to the oral arguments of the lawyers and read their briefs.
+The Supreme court makes decisions on accepted cases after listening to the oral arguments of the lawyers and reading their briefs.
 The decision of the Supreme Court Judges is known as opinions (written opinions).
 Decisions can be in the form of:

 - Affirmation of previous decisions by the circuit court